About Andrew P. Botti

 He served on Governor Baker’s and Lt Governor Karyn Polito’s Transition Team, and was appointed by Governor Baker to The Economic Development Council.

-Andrew is currently a Board Member of Associated Industries of Massachusetts, or AIM.
-In this role he has fought for business interests on Beacon Hill and testified several times concerning the efficacy of non-compete contracts.
+Andrew was a Board Member of AIM for several years.
+In this role he fought for business interests on Beacon Hill and testified several times concerning the efficacy of non-compete contracts.

-He is presently a member of the New England Legal Foundation or NELF which fights for business interests throughout New England.
-Andrew is also on the Board of Lazarus House, and has been instrumental over the years in assuring the donation of hundreds of pounds clothing for Lazarus House’s thrift stores.
+He is presently a member of the New England Legal Foundation (NELF) which fights for business interests throughout New England.
+Andrew served on the Board of Lazarus House, and has been instrumental over the years in assuring the donation of hundreds of pounds clothing for Lazarus House’s thrift stores.